TheLovinator1/jackett/README.md

 Reverse Proxy instructions are from the [Jackett/Jackett README.md](https://github.com/Jackett/Jackett#running-jackett-behind-a-reverse-proxy):

-When running Jackett behind a reverse proxy make sure that the original hostname of the request is passed to Jackett.
-If HTTPS is used also set the X-Forwarded-Proto header to "https".
+Running Jackett behind a reverse proxy make sure the original hostname of the request is passed to Jackett.
+When HTTPS is used also set the X-Forwarded-Proto header to "https".
 Don't forget to adjust the "Base path override" Jackett option accordingly.

-Example config for apache:
+Example config for Apache:

 ```apacheconf
 <Location /jackett>